Why Is Consciousness Perplexing?

 Let's distinguish between several rough types of mystery-questions: Mystery-questions are meaningful questions to which the answer is either:

-• An AA mystery might be "Which video game would Hamlet like best?" or "What do noumena look like?".
+- An mystery might be "Which video game would Hamlet like best?" or "What do noumena look like?".
 These questions are largely worthless in the pursuit of knowledge due to their unanswerable nature.

 Is This Mysterianism?